squirl/squirl/README.markdown

 Python modules that squirl relies on.
 If you've set up Python on your machine, installing pip should be relatively straightforward:

+First, download and run [ez_setup.py](https://bootstrap.pypa.io/ez_setup.py):

+    $ python ez_setup.py

-* If you're on Windows, run the following in a command prompt:
+* Then, if you're on Windows, run the following in a command prompt:

         $ easy_install pip